RyanChrisSmith/address_detective/README.md

 - _There should be a fixtures folder within the spec folder_
   - That is there courtesy of the VCR gem
   - These are the recordings of the original API call that are then used in the subsequent times running the tests.
 This way, the actual API calls are limited after the test has been run the first time.
-  - There is a cassette tape for every test that has `:vcr` in its `it ' ' do ` block description
+  - There is a cassette tape for every test that has `:vcr` in its `it` block description

 - See below for a more specified explanation of each test file for each class